How to make a cloth mask

 Sew a stitch at each end of the metal strip to hold it in place.

 Sew 1/2" seam along top and bottom of fabric.
-Leave the edge at the bottom unseamed to facilitate later replacement of the twist tie or pipe cleaner.
+Leave the edge at the bottom hemmed (done in step 2) but unseamed (not closed) at the moment.

 5. Make 3 half-inch pleats, facing downward on the outside, in the fabric.
 Sew in place.
 These stitches pass through 12 layers of material and a vertical needle position with a single pass at each stitch will be needed (ie, pass the needle vertically from the back of the material to the front, and then as a separate stitch, from the front to the back)